awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

       }
     }

-#### Create the JDBC classes
+#### To create the JDBC classes

 1. Create the **com.aws.jdbc** package.
-2. Create the **ConnectionHelper** class in this package and paste the Java code into the class.
+2. Create the **ConnectionHelper** class and paste the Java code into the class.
-3. Create the **InjectWorkService** class in this package and paste the Java code into the class.
+3. Create the **InjectWorkService** class and paste the Java code into the class.
-4. Create the **RetrieveItems** class in this package and paste the Java code into the class.
+4. Create the **RetrieveItems** class and paste the Java code into the class.

-## Create the Service classes
+### Create the service classes

-The service classes contain Java application logic that make use of AWS Services.
+The service classes contain Java application logic that uses AWS services.
 In this section, you create these classes:

-+ **SendMessages** - uses the Amazon Simple Email Service (Amazon SES) to send email messages
++ **SendMessages** - Uses the Amazon SES API to send email messages.
-+ **WriteExcel** - uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs)
++ **WriteExcel** - Uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs).

 #### SendMessage class
 The **SendMessage** class uses the SES Java V2 API to send an email message with an attachment (the Excel document) to an email recipient.

-**NOTE**: An email address that you send an email message to must be whitelisted.
-For information, see https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html.
+**Note**: An email address that you send an email message to must be verified.
+For information, see [Verifying an Email Address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).

 The following Java code reprents the **SendMessage** class.
 In the following Java code, notice that an **EnvironmentVariableCredentialsProvider** is used.
 The reason is because this code is deployed to the AWS Elastic Beanstalk.
 As a result, you need to use a credential provider that can be used on this platform.
 You can setup environment variables on the AWS Elastic Beanstalk to reflect your AWS credentials.